OfficeDev/outlook-dev-docs/docs/add-ins/index.md

 Outlook Add-ins are available on messages or appointments while composing or reading, but not other item types.
 Outlook does not activate add-ins if the current message item, in a compose or read form, is one of the following:

-- Protected by Information Rights Management (IRM), in S/MIME format or encrypted in other ways for protection.
+- Protected by Information Rights Management (IRM) or encrypted in other ways for protection.
 A digitally signed message is an example since digital signing relies on one of these mechanisms.

 - A delivery report or notification that has the message class IPM.Report.*, including delivery and Non-Delivery Report (NDR) reports, and read, non-read, and delay notifications.